httmako/shira_at/blog/source/golang_notes.md

 My current database system is a `mariadb`, which means I can only use and recommend [https://github.com/go-sql-driver/mysql](https://github.com/go-sql-driver/mysql).
 It has never failed me and works perfectly, auto reconnecting and pooling of connections has never created any problems for me.

+For postgres I tested multiple frameworks but I enjoy the one from uptrace/bun the most: [github.com/uptrace/bun/driver/pgdriver](github.com/uptrace/bun/driver/pgdriver).
+It uses the database/sql interface, which means everything is the same as always and no code needs to be changed if you do a mysql->postgres switch.

 If you need more functions than the default `database/sql` package can provide then I can recommend `sqlx`: [https://github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx).
 You can easily read sql into structs and write structs into sql.